Mosaad Awad

 Mosaad Awad Salama (مسعد عوض سلامة) (born January 15, 1993, in Ismailia) is a football goalkeeper from Egypt plays for Wadi Degla of Egypt.

 He was a member of Egypt U-20 national team participating in 2013 FIFA U-20 World Cup.

 Club career

 Awad started his career playing for Ismaily and Al-Ahly.
 Later on, he played for Smouha, Tala'ea El Gaish, Haras El Hodoud and Aswan.
 In October 2020, he signed for Wadi Degla.

 International career

-He made his debut with Egypt in a friendly against Uganda on 14 August 2013 under Bob Bradley.
+Awad made his debut with Egypt in a friendly against Uganda on 14 August 2013 under Bob Bradley.
 He made the bench on the 2014 World Cup qualifier match against Guinea on 15 September 2013.